-"God also has set the one over against the other, to the end that man should find nothing after him."
-Ecclesiastes 7:14
+"God also hath set the one over against the other, to the end that man should find nothing after him."-Ecclesiastes vii.
+14.

-THE former part of this verse was our text last Lord's Day morning, and we noticed the several things which were to be considered in a time of adversity.
+THE former part of this verse was our text last Lord's day morning, and we noticed the several things which were to be considered in a time of adversity.
 And that department would have borne much more to be said upon it, because tribulation is that that will attend us more or less as long as we live.
-We are restless under it, and the Lord intends we shall be, for he has said.
-"This is not your rest."
-Yet it is our comfort to know that the Lord has set the prosperity over against the adversity, "to the end that man should find nothing after him."
+We are restless under it, and the Lord intends we shall be, for he hath said, "This is not your rest."
+Yet it is our comfort to know that the Lord hath set the prosperity over against the adversity, "to the end that man should find nothing after him."

 Our text this morning divides itself into two parts.
-Here is, first, the contrast; and secondly, the purpose.
+Here is, first, the 100 contrast; and secondly, the purpose.